Transient Tachypnea of the Newborn (TTN)

 - skin pulling in between the ribs or under the ribcage with each breath (known as retractions)

-- bluish skin around the mouth and nose (this is called cyanosis)
+- bluish skin around the mouth and nose (called cyanosis)

-To diagnose a baby with TTN, the doctor will do a physical examination, and also might order one or all of the following:
+A doctor will examine the baby and also might order one or all of these tests:

-Pulse-oximetry monitoring.
-This sort of monitoring can tell doctors how well the lungs are sending oxygen to the blood.
+- Pulse oximetry.
+This painless test measures how much oxygen is in the blood.
 A small piece of tape with an oxygen sensor is placed around a baby's foot or hand, then connected to a monitor.
-Sometimes oxygen levels are checked with a blood test.
-If oxygen levels are low, extra oxygen may be given to the baby.

-A baby who gets extra oxygen but still struggles to breathe might need continuous positive airway pressure (CPAP) to keep air flowing through the lungs.
-With CPAP, a baby wears a special nasal cannula or a mask around the nose while a machine continuously pushes a stream of pressurized air into the nose to help keep the lungs open during breathing.
-Rarely, a baby will need support with a ventilator (a machine that pumps air in and out of the lungs).
+A baby who gets extra oxygen but still struggles to breathe might need continuous positive airway pressure (CPAP) to keep the lungs from collapsing.
+With CPAP, a machine pushes a steady stream of pressurized air or oxygen through a nasal cannula or mask.
+This helps keep the lungs open during breathing.

-Nutrition can be a problem when a baby is breathing so fast that he or she can't suck, swallow, and breathe at the same time.
-In that case, intravenous (IV) fluids will keep the baby hydrated while preventing blood sugar from dipping too low.
+Good nutrition can be a problem when a baby is breathing so fast that he or she can't suck, swallow, and breathe at the same time.
+If so, intravenous (IV) fluids can keep the baby hydrated while preventing blood sugar from dipping too low.

-Symptoms of TTN usually improve within 24 to 72 hours.
-A baby can be sent home from the hospital once the breathing is normal and he or she has been feeding well for at least 24 hours.
+Symptoms of transient tachypnea usually get better within 24–72 hours.
+A baby can go home when breathing is normal and he or she has been feeding well for at least 24 hours.

 Babies with TTN usually recover fully.
-But even after TTN goes away, watch for signs of breathing problems and call your doctor right away if you see any.
+Call your doctor right away if your baby: